DrTimothyAldenDavis/GraphBLAS/GraphBLAS/README.md

 SuiteSparse:GraphBLAS, Timothy A. Davis, (c) 2017-2019, All Rights Reserved. http://suitesparse.com   See GraphBLAS/Doc/License.txt for license.

-The gb class provides an easy-to-use MATLAB interface to SuiteSparse:GraphBLAS.
+The GrB class provides an easy-to-use MATLAB interface to SuiteSparse:GraphBLAS.

 To install it for use in MATLAB, first compile the GraphBLAS library, -lgraphblas.
 See the instructions in the top-level GraphBLAS folder for